magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-wordpress.md

 -  Identify the URL paths to redirect to the WordPress backend.

--  Submit a support ticket requesting the following Fastly service configuration changes required to handle the redirects:
+-  Submit a support ticket requesting the following Fastly service configuration changes required to use the custom VCL snippet for the WordPress redirects:

    -  Add the WordPress host to the Fastly backend configuration.
 Include the domain name for the WordPress host.